lionnus/MAX78000-Face-Detection/README.md

 3. Training: The model is trained using the AI8X framework.
 The training process involves optimizing the model parameters using the training dataset and a custom loss function specifically designed for face detection.

-4. Inference: After training, the model is used to perform face detection on live images from the onboard camera of the MAXIM7800 microcontroller.
+4. Inference: After training, the model is used to perform face detection on live images from the onboard camera of the MAXIM7800 FTHR_RevA development board.
 The detected faces are visualized in real-time using bounding boxes.

 ## Getting Started